duderstadt-lab/mars-docs/examples/static_fret.md

 ### Phase II
 **1 add molecule tags**

 Open the merged Molecule Archive created at the end of _Phase I_.
-This should contain three metadata records, one for each archive that was merged and they should have appropriate tags (FRET, AO, or DO).
+This should contain three metadata records, one for each archive that was merged and they should have appropriate tags (FRET, AO or DO and all metadata records should have the 1-lo tag).
 Run the [add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script on the merged Molecule Archive.
 This script adds the tags on the metadata records to the corresponding molecule records.
 This can be confirmed by examining the tags on the records in the molecules tab.
 The rest of the scripts in the workflow require molecule tags.

 **2 profile correction**